Luanafollegati/Metodos-array/README.md

 Adiciona elementos no inicio do Array

 ## Metodo includes
-busca valores exatos no Array
+Busca valores exatos no Array